JanHerca/urantiapedia/output/wikijs/en/book/Buddhism/Buddhist_Suttas/Tevigga_Suttanta_2.md

 ‘This, too, (&c., see § II, 2.)

 2\.
 'Or whereas some Sama<i>n</i>a-Brâhmans, who live on the food provided by the faithful, continue to gain a livelihood by such low arts, by such lying <span id="p197">[<sup><small>p.
-197</small></sup>]</span> ractices as these: that is to say, by explaining the good and bad points in jewels, sticks, garments, swords, arrows, bows, weapons of war, women, men, youths, maidens, male and female slaves, elephants, horses, bulls, oxen, goats, sheep, fowl, snipe, iguanas, long-eared creatures, turtle, and deer.—
+197</small></sup>]</span> practices as these: that is to say, by explaining the good and bad points in jewels, sticks, garments, swords, arrows, bows, weapons of war, women, men, youths, maidens, male and female slaves, elephants, horses, bulls, oxen, goats, sheep, fowl, snipe, iguanas, long-eared creatures, turtle, and deer.—

 ‘He, on the other hand, refrains from seeking a livelihood by such low arts, by such lying practices.